Major 2nd: Manga

-Major 2nd, written and illustrated by Takuya Mitsuda, began in Shogakukan's Weekly Shōnen Sunday on March 11, 2015.
+Written and illustrated by Takuya Mitsuda, Major 2nd started in Shogakukan's Weekly Shōnen Sunday on March 11, 2015.
 In November 2018, the series was put on hiatus, and resumed its publication in April 2019.
 In October 2021, it was announced that the manga would enter an extended hiatus due to Mitsuda's poor physical health; the manga resumed publication on October 26, 2022.
 Shogakukan has collected its chapters into individual tankōbon volumes.
 The first volume was released on June 12, 2015.
-As of October 18, 2024, 29 volumes have been released.
+As of April 17, 2026, 32 volumes have been released.

 Anime

 In October 2017, an anime television series adaptation of Major 2nd was announced.
-It aired from April 7 to September 22, 2018 on NHK Educational TV.
+It aired from April 7 to September 22, 2018, on NHK Educational TV.
 A second season with the same main cast and staff from the first season premiered on April 4, 2020.
 Episodes were delayed and rescheduled due to the COVID-19 pandemic.
 The season finished on November 7, 2020.

 Crunchyroll streamed the series with English subtitles.